The Human League: 1977–1980: Early years, Reproduction, and Travelogue

 With their reliance on technology and tape machines, the band had been nervous about playing live.
 After the Psalter Lane performance, they worried that they had appeared static and uninspiring.
 A friend of Oakey's who had been in the audience, Philip Adrian Wright, who also had an art and photography background, was invited to become the band's Director of Visuals, with a remit to "liven up" the stage performance with slides, film clips and lighting.

-In August 1978 the band recorded a session for John Peel, including a re-worked version of "Being Boiled".
+In August 1978, the band recorded a session for John Peel, including a re-worked version of "Being Boiled".
 The band's live performances began to gain momentum and acclaim, and they were asked to support first The Rezillos (featuring future band member Jo Callis), then Siouxsie and the Banshees, as early as September 1978.
 In December 1978, David Bowie appeared in the audience and later declared to NME that he "had seen the future of pop music".

-In April 1979, the Human League released their first EP on the Fast Product label entitled The Dignity of Labour, which contained four experimental instrumentals.
+Following the "Being Boiled" single, The Human League's second and last release on the Fast Product label was The Dignity of Labour EP, issued in April 1979, which contained four experimental instrumentals.
 Although the EP barely charted, major record labels began approaching the band in an attempt to lure them away from Fast.
 In May 1979, the band accepted an offer by Richard Branson's Virgin Records.
 Because of his label's early support, the band offered Bob Last the position as band manager.

-In June 1979, the Human League supported Iggy Pop on his European tour, before settling into recording their first single for Virgin.
+In June 1979, The Human League supported Iggy Pop on his European tour, before settling into recording their first single for Virgin.
 Despite promising them creative freedom, Virgin demanded sweeping changes to the band's style for their first single, in order to make it more commercial.
 The label required the band to use conventional instruments and vocals as well as synthesizers.
 Because the League had accepted a large financial signing advance, Ware was in no position to refuse but insisted that any releases in this style be credited to a pseudonym.

-The band's first single under Virgin Records was the disco influenced "I Don't Depend on You", released in July 1979 under the pseudonym "The Men".
+The resulting single, their first under Virgin Records, was the disco influenced "I Don't Depend on You", released in July 1979 under the pseudonym "The Men".
 The single did not chart and had very little in common with the previous work of the Human League.
 It did, however, feature female vocals by guests Lisa (Liza) Strike and Katie Kissoon, sounding like the yet-to-be-formed future Human League of 1981.